Christian-Ares/Christian-Ares/README.md

 ## Current Activities:

-- 🔭 I’m currently working on projects for final clients.
+- 🔭 I’m currently working on two projects, one for an external enterprise and the other is our own app.
-- 🌱 I’m currently improving my knowledge of React and Redux.
+- 🌱 I’m currently learning Java and SpringBoot.
-- 👯 I’m would like to collaborate on projects where I can improve my knowlegde acquired in the bootcamp.
 - 💬 We can talk about code, but if you want to talk about animals or videogames, I'm in!
 - 📫 How to reach me: Send me an email, or a DM on Linkedin!